 Q. Does Fulvic acid contain colloidal minerals?

-A. No, Fulvic acid does not contain colloidal minerals (suspended particles) but contains complexed and dissolved minerals and trace elements in the some form our Creator intended for us to use them.
+A. No, Fulvic acid does not contain colloidal minerals (suspended particles) but contains complexed and dissolved minerals and trace elements in the same form our Creator intended for us to use them.

 Q. When Fulvic acid is used to complex or dissolve other metals or minerals, will it then respond to the laser light?